 1- The cost:

 Especially for bigger and more prestigious companies, the cost of an AMC can be way out of your budget.
 You need to have a clear-cut budgeting plan before you decide to work with a company.
-Keep in mind that, since you can pay per feature, you can make a deal to get help in one area alone.
+Keep in mind that since you can pay per feature, you can make a deal to get help in one area alone.
 This will keep the price far more reasonable.

 Another downside might be related to control.
-Hiring another organization for management help means that your association board will have less input.
+Hiring another organization for management help means your association board will have less input.
 Of course, that’s their job, and they will bring more to the table than just having your internal board.
 Not to mention that every major decision will still need to be approved by you.
 However, not getting to oversee every detail might be a disadvantage to some people.

 3- Decreased personal connections:

 If you hire an AMC to manage your association, you should also be aware of the fact that their high degree of professionalism can be a downside to some people.
-Especially if you’re more of a tight-knit community, fostering these relationships can be a major part in managing your association.
+Especially if you’re more of a tight-knit community, fostering these relationships can be a major part of managing your association.
 However, since the AMC managers won’t have such relationships, they might lose the personal touch that you value.
-The balance between being methodical and helpful can be difficult to maintain with third-party organizations, and can lead to misunderstandings or hardships.
+The balance between methodical and helpful can be difficult to maintain with third-party organizations and can lead to misunderstandings or hardships.